 Experts share tips for how to help others in your community.

-5 Tips for How to Talk to Children About School Shootings
+5 Tips for How to Talk to Children About Mass Shootings

 Mass shootings and school shootings may spark feelings of stress, grief and anxiety in children.
 Many students, including Kindergarteners as young as five years old, participate in active shooter drills at school.
-Their awareness of school shootings can lead to emotional conversations filled with complex questions.
+Their awareness of school shootings and mass shootingscan lead to emotional conversations filled with complex questions.

 Here, Save the Children’s emergency response experts offer tips to help you talk to children about school shootings.